pydata/xarray/doc/user-guide/duckarrays.rst

 Notice that in each case the API for calling the operation on the sparse array is identical to that of calling it on the equivalent numpy array - this is the sense in which the sparse array is "numpy-like".

-Why is it also called a "duck" array, you might ask?
-This comes from a common statement in object-oriented programming - "If it walks like a duck, and quacks like a duck, treat it like a duck".
-In other words, a library like xarray that is capable of using multiple different types of arrays does not have to explicitly check that each one it encounters is permitted (e.g. `if dask`, `if numpy`, `if sparse` etc.).
-Instead xarray can take the more permissive approach of simply treating the wrapped array as valid, attempting to call the relevant methods (e.g. `.mean()`) and only raising an error if a problem occurs (e.g. the method is not found on the wrapped class).
-This is much more flexible, and allows objects and classes from different libraries to work together more easily.

 .. note::